A-Slimani/ufc-data-project/README.md

 # UFC Data Project
-Practice project for data engineering
+Practice project for data engineering.

 ## Todo
-- Setup dbt
 - Calculate more statistics
     - Percentages wins / losses etc.
+    - most amount of x wins e.g. submissions
+- Display the data with a visualisation tool e.g. Power BI

 ### Low Priority
-- Include other information for fighters
+- Include other information for fighters (will need to scrape other websites)
     - Nationality
     - Location
     - Gender